matter-in-motion/mm/docs/units.md

 }
 ```

-You can expose any kind of data to the units namepsaces as well.
+You can expose any data to the units namespaces as well.
 Learn more about it at [units repository](https://github.com/velocityzen/units)